Case Study • Execution Readiness Lab

 The lessons apply far beyond RB Consulting.

-Chip became a practical proof point for the same AI readiness principles we use with clients.
+Chip became a practical proof point for the organizational readiness principles we now use with clients.

 Why it matters for clients